How can I access the package repositories?

 On how many servers can I use the package repositories?

 In that case, you should tell your customers to subscribe to the service by themselves.
-If you want to spare them this administrative work, you can take multiple “basic” subscriptions: we will hand you multiple access tokens and you should dedicate one for each of your customer.
+If you want to spare them this administrative work, you can take multiple “Basic” subscriptions in the name of your customers.

 What is the difference between Freexian and Debian packages?